On Commonsense Cues in BERT for Solving Commonsense Tasks: Introduction

-Pre-trained language models \cite{elmo, gpt2, bert, roberta} achieve highly competitive results on a variety of downstream NLP tasks \cite{bert-dependency-parsing, bert-coreference-resolution, bert-summarization, mutual}.
-Previous work shows that they effectively capture syntactic information \cite{goldberg-syntactic}, semantic information \cite{liu-probing} and factual knowledge \cite{lm-kb}, without fine-tuning on task-specific datasets, which provides strong support for the success in downstream tasks.
-Recently, there has been some debate about whether commonsense knowledge can be learned by leveraging a language model trained on large corpora.
-While \citet{commonsense-mining}, \citet{COMETCT} and \citet{cos-e} argue that pre-trained language models can identify commonsense facts directly, \citet{kagnet} and \citet{attention-not-commonsense} believe that structured commonsense knowledge is not captured well.
+Recently, there has been some debate about whether commonsense knowledge can be learned by a language model trained on large corpora.
+While \citet{commonsense-mining}, \citet{COMETCT} and \citet{cos-e} argue that pre-trained language models can directly identify commonsense facts, \citet{kagnet} and \citet{attention-not-commonsense} believe that structured commonsense knowledge is not captured well.

-Pre-trained language models have achieved empirical success when fine-tuned on specific commonsense tasks such as \textsc{Cosmos} QA \cite{cosmos}, SWAG \cite{swag} and CommonsenseQA \cite{commonsenseqa}.
-One possible reason of the high performance is that there exist superficial and statistical cues in the dataset, which enables models to answer questions without understanding the task \cite{niven-kao-2019-probing, Yu2020ReClor}.
-It remains an interesting research question whether pre-trained language models solve these tasks by making use of shallow clues, or real commonsense information.
+Pre-trained language models have achieved empirical success when fine-tuned on specific commonsense tasks such as \textsc{Cosmos} QA \cite{cosmos}, SWAG \cite{swag}, and CommonsenseQA \cite{commonsenseqa}.
+One possible reason of the high performance is that there exist {\it superficial cues} or {\it spurious associations} in the dataset, which enables models to answer questions without understanding the task \cite{niven-kao-2019-probing, Yu2020ReClor, sentimentbias}.
+For example, a model can choose the spurious cue word ``meadow'' as a feature for positive reviews simply because ``meadow'' occurs frequently in positive documents.
+It remains an interesting research question whether commonsense knowledge plays a central role among statistical cues that BERT has when solving commonsense tasks.
+In other words, we are interested in investigating whether BERT solves commonsense tasks using commonsense knowledge.

-We try to answer the research question by using the CommonsenseQA dataset, which asks a model to solve a multiple-choice problem.
+We try to provide quantitative answers by mainly using the CommonsenseQA dataset, which asks a model to solve a multiple-choice problem.
 As shown in Figure~\ref{fig:intro}, given a question and five candidate answers, a model should select one candidate answer as the output.
-The current state-of-the-art pre-trained language models solve the problem by representing the question jointly with each candidate answer (which is called a {\it sentence} thereafter), and use pre-trained language models as the main encoder.
+The current state-of-the-art pre-trained language models solve the problem by representing the question jointly with each candidate answer (we call such a question-answer pair a {\it sentence} thereafter), and using pre-trained language models as the main encoder.
 Scoring of each sentence is based on a sentence-level hidden vector, and the candidate answer that corresponds to the highest-scored sentence is taken as the output.